Garmin Edge 830 vs. 1030 Plus: Which One Should You Buy?

 Garmin Edge 830 vs. 1030 Plus: Me holding both bike computers in my left hand at different locations.

 So, is the 1030 Plus worth paying more?
-I think so.
+I believe so.
+Feel free to buy it here or continue reading for more info.

 Here is the summary of the main differences between Garmin Edge 830 vs. 1030 Plus.